 So why even use guitar bar chords in your music?
 Why not stay with open chords?

 There are quite a few situations where a particular chord is almost impossible to finger in an open chord.
 Also, bar chords can be quite handy to grab while you are soloing or doing whatever you do further up the guitar neck away from the open chord positions.

-Bar chord mechanics - put that guitar bar chord chart to work
+Bar chord mechanics - put those muscles to work

 As you might know already a bar chord is a type of chord where the index finger is used for another guitar nut.

 You could also think of it like a capo (a device that clamps onto the guitar neck to position the nut anywhere you want.)